AskMeAgain/Event-Meshinery/README.md

 ## Setup

-This project contains lots of example apps, which show how to setup Meshinery.
+This project contains lots of example apps, which show how to setup Meshinery and each consists of 3 basic classes:

-### Tasks
+### MeshineryTasks

 MeshineryTask represent an input event and the handling of such an event.
-This definition is done in order.
-We triggered event-b before executing processorB and we execute processorB before we trigger event "event-c"
+This definition is worked on in order.
+We trigger event-b before executing processorB and we execute processorB before we trigger/write event "event-c"

     var meshineryTask = MeshineryTask.<String, TestContext>builder()
         .read("state-a", executorService) //Input state & thread config .taskName("cool task name") //Task Name for logging .outputSource(outputSource) //Output implementation
         .process(processorA) //Processing step
-        .write("event-b") //Event "event-b" is triggered
+        .write("event-b") //Event "event-b" is triggered/written
         .process(processorB) //Another Processing step
-        .write("event-c") //Event "event-c" is triggeed
+        .write("event-c") //Event "event-c" is triggered/written
         .build()

-### Execution

-The execution of such Task is done by providing the list of tasks to the MeshineryWorker, and calling start via an atomic boolean, which is used to shutdown the MeshineryWorker.
-Also make sure to close the existing ExecutorService or else the application wont shut down

-    new MeshineryWorker<>(List.of(meshineryTask), inputSource).start(atomicBoolean);

 ### MeshineryProcessor

-Processors return a CompletableFuture, which is handled by a provided Executor implementation.
+Processors return all CompletableFuture's, which are handled by a provided Executor implementation.
 The executor implementation is the same as the one provided in MeshineryTask.

     @Component